For the Simplified Chinese translation, click 中文译文.

 |Equals||Checks whether the lists contain the same elements.||Boolean|

-The variable name defines the name of the resulting list, object or boolean.
-It can be used by all activities that follow this activity.
+This is the name of the resulting List, Object, or Boolean variable.
+The result can be used by all activities that follow this activity.

 For more information on properties in this section, see Common Properties.